onaio/ansible-onadata/README.md

   - PostgreSQL 9.6
   - RabbitMQ (if Celery broker set to RabbitMQ)
   - Redis (if Celery results backend or caching set to Redis)
-  - Memcache (if Celery results backend or caching set to Memcache)
+  - Memcached (if Celery results backend or caching set to Memcached)
   - An MQTT Broker (if MQTT support is enabled).
 EMQTT recommended

 Role Variables